FIXTradingCommunity/fix-simple-binary-encoding/README.md

 The standard met these criteria for promotion:
 * More than 6 months public review.
 During the period, some minor errors were found, and the errata were incorporated into the final specification.
 Thanks to users who detected those errors.

-* At least two interopable implementations.
+* At least two interoperable implementations.
 This was demonstrated with the conformance test suite described below.

 SBE standards are available here in GitHub and on the [FIX Trading Community](http://www.fixtradingcommunity.org/pg/structure/tech-specs/simple-binary-encoding) site.

 SBE version 1.0 specification with errata was posted July 27, 2018.